 The approach works with at least three sensors whereof one sensor might be faulty at one time.
-In comparison to the node level approach discussed in the last section the proposed method gains extra sensor space, because the sensor views must overlap only partially.
+In comparison to the node level approach discussed in Section 3, the proposed method gains extra sensor space, because the sensor views must overlap only partially.
 There must be at least one grid cell, which is served by all three sensors.

 The extra amount of memory for the grid representation is the storage for the owner values, thus more bytes of memory, where $n{sensors}$ is the number of sensor contributing to the grid.
 The memory requirements for the confidence values can usually be neglected, if the number of sensors is remarkably lower than the total number of cells in the grid.
-Thus, the memory requirements of the robust certainty grid algorithm are considerable less than the memory consumption of the fault-tolerant approach at grid level discussed in Section 3.
+Thus, the memory requirements of the robust certainty grid algorithm are considerable less than the memory consumption of the fault-tolerant approach at grid level discussed in Section 3

-$$\frac{\lceil log_2(n{sensors}+1)\rceil}{8} \cdot gridheight \cdot gridwidth,$$ (2)
+$$\frac{\lceil log_2(n{sensors}+1)\rceil}{8} \cdot gridheight \cdot gridwidth, \tag{2}$$

 In contrast to Bayes' formula, the AddToGrid procedure is not commutative.
 Thus, when a grid cell is updated by subsequent measurements, the order of updates makes a difference in the result.
 This can be explained because we change the a priori probabilities for the sensors with each update.
-We overcome the disadvantage of sensitivity to message ordering by applying time-triggered architecture.
-Time-triggered communication and computation ensures a predictable order of message tasks by avoiding race conditions.
+We overcome the disadvantage of sensitivity to message ordering by applying a time-triggered schedule.
+By avoiding race conditions, time-triggered communication and computation ensures a predictable order of message tasks.